COVID-19 cases climb after White House media dinner - NewsBreak

 She noted on Friday that the Correspondents Dinner had testing and vaccination requirements, so some of the cases could have come from surrounding events that did not have those precautions.

-More broadly, she said, referring to vaccinations and new treatments like the highly-effective Pfizer treatment Paxlovid, “we have tools that allow us to continue the social activities that all of us as humans crave.”Judge tosses out Trump lawsuit over lifting Twitter ban
+More broadly, she said, referring to vaccinations and new treatments like the highly-effective Pfizer treatment Paxlovid, “we have tools that allow us to continue the social activities that all of us as humans crave.”Blinken: Russia economy ‘in shambles,’ military underperforming’

 “The key metric that we should be looking at here is are people getting severely ill,” she added.